aikanshboyal/aikanshboyal/README.md

-<h1 align="center">Hi 👋, I'm Aikansh Boyal</h1>
+<h1 >Hi 👋, I'm Aikansh Boyal</h1>
-<h3 align="center">A geek who wants to do everything!!</h3>
+<h3>A geek who wants to do everything !!</h3>

-- 🔭 I’m currently working on Flutter Development.
+- 🔭 I’m currently working on my portfolio.
 - 🌱 I’m currently studying for GATE Examination.
 - 💬 Ask me about Guitars and Metal Music.
-- ⚡ Fun fact: I want to play Valorant but I can't.
+- ⚡ Fun fact: I prepared/wasted a whole year for JEE.

 - 📫 How to reach me **boyalnanun@gmail.com**